Britain's health service recorded worst ever emergency performance in October

 “Under Boris Johnson the NHS is in crisis and we’re heading for a winter of abject misery for patients,” he said.

-Corbyn’s Labour Party, which is traditionally favored by voters to run the NHS, has said it will outspend the Conservatives if it wins the election.
+Corbyn’s Labour Party, which is traditionally favoured by voters to run the NHS, has said it will outspend the Conservatives if it wins the election.
+(Reporting by Kate Holton; editing by Guy Faulconbridge)